themegrill/flash-toolkit/readme.txt

 == Changelog ==
 == TBD ==
 * Fix - Slider widget not loading on certain conditions.
+* FIx - PHP Warning: count(): Parameter must be an array or an object that implements Countable

 == 1.2.1 - 11-02-2020 =
 * Tweak - Toolkit compatibility upto WordPress version 5.3.2.